maidamai0/opengl_super_bible/README.md

 * [fmtlib](https://github.com/fmtlib/fmt)

   Replace std::cout,std::cerr, printf,sprintf...
+You must install by yourself.Install with vcpkg is recommended on windows.

 ## Code style

-All code is formated by [clang-format](https://clang.llvm.org/docs/ClangFormat.html) with default google style.You must install by yourself.Install with vcpkg is recommended on windows.
+All code is formated by [clang-format](https://clang.llvm.org/docs/ClangFormat.html) with default google style.